 There’s an old legend that St. Patrick eradicated all of the snakes from Ireland because serpents were symbols of evil in Judeo-Christian beliefs (for example, the hissing snake who tempted Adam and Eve.)

-But climate may have
+But climate may have been the reason.

-When it’s time to eat, the Burmese Python’s heart swells to a larger size.
+When it’s time to eat, the Burmese python’s heart swells to a larger size.

 A study of recently fed snakes suggests that a mixture of fatty acids in the blood drives this cardiac growth, but it may only happen during certain conditions.